cpplain/limbo/issue-30-lazy-record-parsing/PERFORMANCE_REGRESSION_ANALYSIS.md

 ## Executive Summary

-The lazy record parsing implementation, while functionally correct (all 566 tests pass), is experiencing significant performance regression compared to the baseline.
-This analysis identifies 7 critical performance issues and provides a detailed remediation plan.
+The lazy record parsing implementation, while functionally correct (all 566 tests pass), has made significant progress in addressing performance issues.
+As of June 14, 2025, 5 of 7 critical performance issues have been resolved.

-**Key Finding**: Limbo is effectively still performing eager parsing in most scenarios due to implementation inefficiencies, defeating the purpose of lazy parsing.
+**Current Status**:
+- Memory efficiency achieved with Arc<[u8]> (zero-copy)
+- Smart heuristics prevent overhead on small records
+- Sorter optimization completed (only parses key columns)
+- Allocation issues during comparison eliminated

+**Remaining Work**: Parse-remaining threshold optimization and VDBE integration for full performance benefits.

 ## Performance Issues Identified

-### 1. Unconditional Lazy Parsing Activation
+### 1. Unconditional Lazy Parsing Activation [FIXED]

 **Issue**: Lazy parsing is applied to EVERY record when the feature flag is enabled, regardless of whether it would be beneficial.